 The BnF’s collections are unique in the world: 15 million books and printed documents, manuscripts, prints, photographs, maps and plans, scores, coins, medals, sound documents, video and multimedia documents, scenery elements...
 All disciplines, whether intellectual, artistic or scientific, are represented in a comprehensive way.
 About 150 000 documents are added to the collections each year thanks to legal deposit, acquisitions and donations.

-Today, the BnF’s digital library, Gallica, provides access to over two millions and a half documents.
+Today, the BnF’s digital library, Gallica, provides access to over three millions documents.

 Numerous cultural events highlight and make known the library’s outstanding collections: exhibitions, lectures, symposiums, concerts and meetings are planned all the year long.
 They are run by librarians and personalities from the cultural world.